SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/index.md

 #### errors

-* 201 – Not found in the database (if there is no task with such an id).
+* 201 – Not found in the database (if there is no task with such an ID).
-* 204 – Entity not found (if there is no tracker with such id belonging to authorized user).
+* 204 – Entity not found (if there is no tracker with such ID belonging to authorized user).
 * 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
 * 255 – Invalid task state (if current task state is not "unassigned" or "assigned").
 * 236 – Feature unavailable due to tariff restrictions (if device's tariff does not allow usage of tasks).